Travis d'Arnaud Preview, Player Props: Braves vs. Pirates

 Travis d'Arnaud At The Plate

-- d'Arnaud has driven home a run in 23 games this season (39.0%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on two occasions..
+- In 40.0% of his games this year, d'Arnaud has driven in at least one run.
+In 11 of those games (18.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

+- He has scored in 24 games this season (40.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.